sanket099/COVID19_INDIA_INFO/README.md

 ### COVID19_INDIA_INFO is an android App to track the information about the tragic cases of the deadly pandemic **COVID19** in India. ###
 This app contains several uselful modules which enable the user to be up-to-date with the COVID19 cases in the country, our states and even our many districts.

-This project encourages users to **STAND AGAINST FAKE NEWS** and analyse and share only the official data.
-Hence, all the data used by this app is official and true.
+This project encourages users to **STAND AGAINST FAKE NEWS** .
 All its citation and links are mentioned below.

 COVID19 is a deadly virus which had continued to grow into a Pandemic and it's still on the rise.
 In a tough time like this we humbly request you to cooperate with your governments and take protective measures.
 Together we will fight this virus and emerge victorius!! :sparkles: